An analogue of Vosper's Theorem for Extension Fields: Sidon spaces and quadratic forms

-For the sake of explicitness, here is a counter-example: take for $F$ the finite field of size $2$, for $L$ the field of size $2^{19}$, and let $A$ be the $F$-vector with basis $(1,\alpha,\alpha^7,\alpha^{12}+\alpha^2+1)$ where $\alpha$ is a root of the irreducible polynomial $X^{19} + X^{14} + X^{10} + X^7 + X^2 + X + 1$.
-Computing dimensions yields $\dim(A^2)=9<\binom{\dim(A)+1}{2}=10$.
+For the sake of explicitness, here is a counter-example: take for $F$ the finite field of size~$2$, for $L$ the field of size $2^{19}$, and let $A$ be the $F$-vector with basis $(1,\alpha,\alpha^7,\alpha^{12}+\alpha^2+1)$ where $\alpha$ is a root of the irreducible polynomial $X^{19} + X^{14} + X^{10} + X^7 + X^2 + X + 1$.
+Computing dimensions yields $\dimn A^2=9<\binom{\dim A+1}{2}=10$.

 However, for the purpose of deriving Theorem~\ref{thm:main}, we only need to prove that the only Sidon spaces that satisfy \eqref{eq:sidon2} with equalities are of dimension $\leq 2$.
 If $F$ is allowed to be any field, again this is not true.
-After we make the connection between Sidon spaces and quadratic forms, we shall give an example at the end of this section of a Sidon space of dimension $3$ that satisfies \eqref{eq:sidon2} with equalities.
+After we make the connection between Sidon spaces and quadratic forms, we shall, at the end of this section, give an example of a Sidon space of dimension $3$ that satisfies \eqref{eq:sidon2} with equalities.

-When $F$ is a finite field it {\em is} true though that Sidon spaces satisfying \eqref{eq:sidon2} with equalities must be of dimension $\leq 2$.
-Specifically: